FlyingGraysons/BashTrollingMacs/README.md

 We solve that problem by using nohup and &, making it run in the background and with no output.
 Unfortunately, this does not work right now.
 Like all the others.
 Damn.

 PS-- I fixed the problem with the nohup and stuff so it might work now, please take testing into your own (or preferable someone elses') #

+# opener.sh
+This file, when run opens every app installed in the /Applications, ~/Applications, and /Application/Utilities folders, then tells the user that their mac will self destruct.